armin-reichert/pacman/README.md

 ## How to run the game

-Download the executable "PacManGame-1.0-jar-with-dependencies.jar" or the extended version "PacManGameEnhanced-1.0-jar-with-dependencies.jar" from the [releases](https://github.com/armin-reichert/pacman/releases) folder and double-click the file.
-For just playing Pac-Man, the first jar file is sufficient, if you want to see the fancy stuff in the custom tabs, use the enhanced version.
+Download the executable "pacman-fsm-game-1.0-jar-with-dependencies.jar" or the extended version "pacman-fsm-game-ext-1.0-jar-with-dependencies.jar" from the [releases](https://github.com/armin-reichert/pacman/releases) folder and double-click the file.
+For just playing Pac-Man, the first jar file is sufficient, if you want to see the fancy stuff, use the enhanced version.

-If you want to use the many command-line arguments (see below), open a command window and enter:
+To use the command-line arguments (see below), open a command window and enter:

 ```
 cd directory/where/jarfile/was/downloaded
-java -jar PacManGame-1.0-jar-with-dependencies.jar command-line-args...
+java -jar pacman-fsm-game-1.0-jar-with-dependencies.jar command-line-args...
-java -jar PacManGameEnhanced-1.0-jar-with-dependencies.jar command-line-args...
+java -jar pacman-fsm-game-ext-1.0-jar-with-dependencies.jar command-line-args...
 ```

 or when running on Windows, run the .bat files `pacman.bat`and `pacman-enhanced.bat`.